ygrek/sqlgg/overview.md

 Writing database layer code is usually tedious and error-prone, due to the mix of different languages.
 SQL queries constructed dynamically need to bind external data (from application), and the resulting rowset must be decomposed into application native data.
-Data crossing these application-to-database boundaries is what causes troubles.
+The impedance mismatch between database layer and application code, as well as the absence of static (compile-time) checking, frequently leads to runtime failures (and sometimes even security holes).
 One can factor out all common database communication code, hide the database under some application-specific abstraction, but one always needs to manually specify correspondence between SQL query binding slots (or resulting rowset columns) and code variables.
 This mapping should be updated manually every time SQL query is modified.

 <a id="solution"/>
 Solution
 --------

 SQL query parser and code generator which ensures that application code and database queries are in sync.
 It analyzes SQL query and determines the set of input parameters (values for INSERT, run-time substitution parameters) and the set of resulting columns (for SELECT).
-Then it generates the code in host language, matching query input and output to function parameters and return values with corresponding native data types.
+Then it generates the code in host language, mapping query parameters on function arguments with corresponding native data types.
 So basically you provide an SQL query and generator creates a function which takes the set of typed parameters as required to fill slots in a query.
 Generated code binds provided parameters into query and executes it.
-SELECT statements additionally return the collection of structures with fields representing columns of resulting rowset (or pass those structures to callback-function).
+The code for SELECT statements additionally invokes a strongly-typed callback function for every row of the resulting rowset.
 The most fruitful consequence of such approach is that the host language compiler will itself check that functions generated from SQL queries will be called correctly (i.e. all parameters bound with correct types).
 So if you modify the query and forget to update the code -- the compiler will point on erroneous parts.

 <a id="example"/>
 Complete example